mkraposhin/opensdn-forwarder-basic-tutorial/tutorial.md

 using some installation scripts, which are not used because this tutorial is claimed as minimal.

-1. Install gcc compiler and other tools in order to compile and install vRouter Forwarder in the **host OS**:
+1. Install gcc compiler and other tools in order to compile and load the vRouter Forwarder module in the **host OS**:

         sudo apt install gcc make dkms -y